Tupelo Data Room

 Cofounder & CEO

-Key diligence, valuation, financing, and transition considerations for buyers evaluating liquor stores acquisitions.
+Key diligence, valuation, financing, and transition considerations for buyers evaluating liquor store acquisitions.

 The License Is the Asset — Understand It Before You Buy